CactiLab/SoK-Cortex-M/hw_feature_test_suites/nucleo_f446re/README.md

 - **Region Sizes:** Defines the size of each memory region, typically 32 KB for SRAM and 1 MB for Flash memory.
 - **Access Permissions:** Ranges from no access to full access, depending on the security level needed.

-### **Key Permissions (AP Settings):**
-- No access for privileged and unprivileged modes.
-- Read/write access for privileged modes only.
-- Full access for both privileged and unprivileged modes.
-- Read-only access to protect critical data in Flash memory.

 ### **Fault Handling:**
 Attempts to access restricted regions trigger memory faults, which are handled using exception handlers to prevent system crashes.